spatiotemporal-data/spatiotemporal-data.github.io/posts/sparse_ar.md

 ### I-A. Time Series & Auto-Correlations

+The first challenge is extracting the temporal correlations from autoregression coefficients if the coefficient vector is densely valued and has both positive and negative entries.

+Does this situation appear if you use naive least square? (due to random noise in the observation?)

 ### I-B. Definition of Autoregression

 The essential idea of time series autoregression is that a given data point of a time series is linearly dependent on the previous data points.
 Mathematically, the <img style="display: inline;" src="https://latex.codecogs.com/svg.latex?&space;d"/>th-order univariate autoregression of time series <img style="display: inline;" src="https://latex.codecogs.com/svg.latex?&space;\boldsymbol{x}=(x_1,x_2,\cdots,x_{T})^\top\in\mathbb{R}^{T}"/> can be written as follows,